kerns/VerticalRhythm/README.md

 ### Notes

-This mixin currently only works with `em` measurements.
+This mixin currently only works with `em` measurements. `px` is on its way (feel free to contribute).